 Many broadcast stations and all cable TV systems today are automated and designed for unattended operation.
 EAS is designed to operate using automated equipment.
 Those tones that start and end each message are designed to get the attention of human listeners, but also to trigger EAS receivers and relay the message.

 As indicated above, the National Weather Service is the most frequent user of EAS.
 That is appropriate because most of the potential emergencies in New Hampshire are weather-related.
 Severe winter storms, floods, thunderstorms, hurricanes and tornadoes can be life threatening and the weather service (link to weather section) can provide advance warning.
 But EAS could be used with any type of natural or manmade emergency.
-For example, EAS is an integral part of the warning system for the Seabrook Station and Vermont Yankee nuclear power plants.
+For example, EAS is an integral part of the warning system for the Seabrook Station nuclear power plant.

 The newest use for EAS is for child abduction emergencies, known in many states as Amber Alerts.
 Child abduction alerts are intended to enlist the public’s help in locating a kidnapped child in cases where the child’s life is believed to be in danger.
 According to New Hampshire’s Child Abduction Alert protocols, the system can only be used if the child being sought is 17 years old or less, there is reason to believe the child’s life is in danger and there is specific information available to identify the child or alleged abductor, such as person descriptions or a vehicle license number.